1. Introduction, Acceptance, Definitions, and Modifications

 7. Interruption of Service

 From time to time, the Website may be unavailable for periods of time for maintenance and / or modifications to the Website.
-While we will endeavour to make this unavailability as brief as possible, HTP or its Representatives shall not be held liable for any losses or damages, pecuniary or non-pecuniary, resulting from the interruption of the normal functioning of the Website, and disclaims any responsibility thereto.
+While we will endeavour to make this unavailability as brief as possible, CONFIDIA or its Representatives shall not be held liable for any losses or damages, pecuniary or non-pecuniary, resulting from the interruption of the normal functioning of the Website, and disclaims any responsibility thereto.

 8. Data Protection